precice/precice/extras/mock/README.md

 ## Testing Your Adapter

 1. Create a simple preCICE config with your participant
-2. Optionally, create a 'mock-config.xml' for specific data behavior
+2. Optionally, create a 'precice-mock-config.xml' for specific data behavior
 3. Run your adapter against the mock
 4. Verify correct API usage patterns
 5. Test error handling by introducing configuration mistakes